George Pickett: Suffolk and courtship

 Longstreet and two of his divisions—those commanded by Pickett and John Bell Hood—were detached from Lee's main army in April while participating in the Suffolk Campaign.
 They thus missed the Battle of Chancellorsville.
 The Suffolk Campaign was minor and inconclusive, while the Battle of Chancellorsville was an enormous Confederate victory.

 Before the Gettysburg Campaign, Pickett fell in love with a Virginia teenager, LaSalle "Sallie" Corbell (1843–1931), commuting back and forth from his duties in Suffolk to be with her.
 Although Sallie would later insist that she met him in 1852 (at age 9), she did not marry the 38-year-old widower until November 13, 1863.
 The couple had two children, George Edward Pickett, Jr. (born July 17, 1864) and David Corbell Pickett (born 1865 or 1866).
 David died in late 1873 or January 1874 of measles.

 At Suffolk, Longstreet grew impatient with Pickett's frequent trips away from his division to see Sallie at her home in nearby Chuckatuck.
-Pickett then decided to ask for permission for the visits from Longstreet's chief of staff, Moxley Sorrel, who referred him to Longstreet.
+Pickett then decided to ask for permission for the visits from Longstreet's chief of staff, G. Moxley Sorrel, who referred him to Longstreet.
 Instead of asking Longstreet, Pickett went without permission.
 After the war, Sorrel commented, "I don't think his division benefitted by such carpet-knight doings in the field."